 Backpack Frame and Suspension

-The original version of the Mountainsmith Scream 55 had a thin foam pad for a frame, but has been augmented with a center aluminum stay to increase the maximum weight that the pack can carry.
-The pad and the stay are both stored in compartment located behind the hydration reservoir pocket.
+The original version of the Mountainsmith Scream 55 had a thin foam pad for a frame but has been augmented with a center aluminum stay to increase the maximum weight that the pack can carry.
+The pad and the stay are both stored in a compartment located behind the hydration reservoir pocket.
 While you can open this compartment and pull out the stay rather easily to bend it and personalize the fit, the foam pad is very difficult to remove because it’s packed away so tightly.
 If you do manage to get it out, you’ll never get it back in again.
 Since it holds the stay in position, you should just leave it alone.

 One of my favorite parts of the Scream 55 is the hip belt.
 Mountainsmith’s pack hip belts are always very well-engineered and the Scream’s hip belt is pretty exceptional.
 While padded, the hip belt does not have too much padding, ensuring a good wrap around your hip bones.
 The rear of the hip belt has a mesh-covered lumbar pad for extra grip, but it’s rather assertive out of the box.
 You can relieve that pressure by removing the aluminum stay and bending it over your knee if your back needs more space.
 (See how to bend frame stays)

-Wide, pre-curved hip belts wings are sewn to the back of the pack for added stability and have oversized hip belt pockets made so you can conveniently carry a lot of gear close at hand.
+Wide, pre-curved hip belt wings are sewn to the back of the pack for added stability and have oversized hip belt pockets made so you can conveniently carry a lot of gear close at hand.
 Rear hip belt stabilizers behind the hip belt pockets let you pull the base of the pack closer to your hips, improving load transfer and weight control, while a pull-forward cinch makes it easy to adjust hip belt tightness.

-The addition of a single aluminum stay has increased the load carrying capacity of the Scream 55 and I’d rate it max comfortable weight capacity at 35-40 pounds based on my experience hiking and backpacking with it.
+The addition of a single aluminum stay has increased the load-carrying capacity of the Scream 55 and I’d rate it max comfortable weight capacity at 35-40 pounds based on my experience hiking and backpacking with it.

-The Mountainsmith Scream 55 is multi-day backpack that provides the carrying capacity and creature comforts of heavier packs in a lighter weight but durable form factor.
-Weighing just 2 pounds 15.6 ounces (actual), the Scream has features including large external pockets, a high-end hip belt, and an internal aluminum stay, that make it good choice for hikers who want to transition to a lighter backpack without giving up the functionality of their older packs or breaking the bank.
-While the Scream 55 lacks the front mesh stuff pocket popular on most of today’s popular backpacks, the double barrel pockets will appeal to hikers who still prefer closed pockets for the organizational and weather protection benefits they provide.
+The Mountainsmith Scream 55 is a multi-day backpack that provides the carrying capacity and creature comforts of heavier packs in a lighter weight but durable form factor.
+Weighing just 2 pounds 15.6 ounces (actual), the Scream has features including large external pockets, a high-end hip belt, and an internal aluminum stay, that make it a good choice for hikers who want to transition to a lighter backpack without giving up the functionality of their older packs or breaking the bank.
+While the Scream 55 lacks the front mesh stuff pocket popular on most of today’s popular backpacks, the double-barrel pockets will appeal to hikers who still prefer closed pockets for the organizational and weather protection benefits they provide.